butterbot6283/Discord-MPC-Rich-Presence/README.md

 - **Poster Fetching**:
   - Prioritizes metadata IDs (IMDb/MAL), then config IDs, then filename-based search (if `autoPoster` is enabled).
   - Uses OMDb for movies and Jikan for anime.
-- **Caching**:
-  - Metadata, titles, and posters are cached to avoid redundant API calls or file parsing.
-  - Cache is cleared when the file changes, config is updated, or playback stops.
 - **Error Handling**:
   - Gracefully handles missing metadata, titles, or API failures with fallback values.
   - Logs detailed errors for debugging.